alinex/node-dbreport/README.md

 # Where to Send them to
 # -------------------------------------------------
+# also go on for empty results
+sendEmpty: true

 email:
   base: default
   to: betrieb@mycompany.com
 ```

-As you see above you have the three parts to fill up:
+As you see above you have the four parts to fill up:

 - meta data to be used in the email like: '{{conf.title}}'
 - queries with a name, the db reference name and code to execute
+- compose options (optional)
 - email sending

+#### Meta Data

+Here only the `title` and `description` can be set tzo be used within the email
+template.
+They are useable as  `{{conf.title}}` or `{{conf.description}}` in the
+template.

+#### Queries

+This let you define multiple database queries to execute.
+They are given as an
+object with an alias name as key.
+This name can be used later in composing
+multiple queries together.

+If no `compose` setting is given they will used directly as the attached csv files.
+Therefore the `title` and `description` may be given.
+The resulting CSV file names
+will use the title or alias.

+The `database` setting is a reference to the database connection to use.
+This is
+defined separately (see below).

+The `command` string is the SQL to be executed.
+This will be send as is to the
+database server.
+So there are no variables possible.

+#### Compose

+If you want to compose multiple query results together this section allows for.
+It should contain an object of compositions to send as separate files.
+The
+key of each entry is used as an alias.

+Each composition contains:

+- title <string> - to be used as filename and as template variable
+- description <string> - to be used as template variable
+- append 'true' or <list of query aliases>

+Other composition methods may follow later.

+#### Email

+Here you have the option to prevent sending empty emails (without attached csv)
+by setting `sendEmpty` to `false`.

+The email part is exactly like defined above in the base email settings.
+So you
+have the possibility to overwrite each value written there with the ones here.

-The database is defined below.
-While the email mostly uses a 'base' template
+While the email mostly uses a 'base' template and only defines the parts which
-and only defines the parts which are changed to the base template.
-So a propper
+are changed to the base template.
+So a proper use of the templates will help
-use of the templates will help you minimize the configuration for the jobs.
+you minimize the configuration for the jobs.

 ### Database